sidiq20/sidiq20/README.md

 ## 🌟 About Me

-Hi, I'm **Sidiq Olasode**, aka **JSX**, a web developer specializing in React.js and Tailwind CSS.
+Hi, I'm **Sidiq Olasode**, aka **JSX**, a web developer specializing in React.js, flask, django and Tailwind CSS.
 I'm passionate about creating interactive web experiences and exploring the latest web technologies. 🚀

 ---